ROOT™ Periodontal & Implant Centers

 Patients who have an excessive amount of gum tissue (gummy smile) may be good candidates for a crown lengthening procedure, which involves removing a small amount of gum and bone.
 Doing so exposes more of the tooth or teeth, thereby reducing the appearance of a gummy smile.
 Crown lengthening is a popular procedure because it is quick and relatively painless.

 Crown lengthening may be performed as a single procedure or in conjunction with other procedures, such as treating cavities or repairing and restoring broken teeth that have been cracked or damaged.
-Crown lengthening is also commonly performed along with placement of a dental crown, as this procedure helps reduce damage to the gum that can occur during this procedure.
+Crown lengthening is also commonly performed along with the placement of a dental crown, as this procedure helps reduce damage to the gum that can occur during this procedure.

 At ROOT™ Periodontal and Implant Center, we are committed to ensuring you maintain your bright and healthy smile.
 We are also proud to provide you with the latest dental technology to ensure that you achieve the long-lasting results that you deserve.
 If you are interested in learning more about the quality services we offer, or if you have any questions concerning whether or not crown lengthening is right for you, contact us today.
 We are committed to helping you achieve and maintain that bright, healthy smile that you deserve!